 Places and Faces: Step into the lives of some of the most influential people of Tippecanoe County.
 Learn about the founding of the community, people responsible for helping the county prosper and places of historical significance.
 This program goes well with the Timeline and Maps program and can also be borrowed from TCHA or presented to your class by a TCHA educator.
 The kit includes labeled images, a presenter’s guide, and activities.
 This program covers Indiana Education Standards 2.1.3, 3.1.2, 3.1.4, 4.4.7, 4.5.4

 Frank Arganbright Genealogy Center

 The Frank Arganbright Genealogy Center is a valuable resource for teachers and students.
 It houses a wealth of primary and secondary materials pertaining to local and Indiana history.
-There is always a staff member or volunteer available to assist with research and requests.
 The center is the perfect place for teachers preparing history lessons and compiling resources, or for students preparing research papers.
 Guided class research trips are available upon request.

 Feast of the Hunters' Moon